THE KING JAMES

 without marginal notes and minus the word "tyrant" for the Church of

-The KJV had many further
+had many further

 differences to better reflect existing Church of England practice and

 for greater solemnity in public reading.
 "Church", "bishop" and